 Detroit Electric was the best-known and longest-lived American electric car company.
 Detroit Electric built cars from 1907 to 1942, although after 1930 production was limited to custom orders.
 This elegant four-passenger Model 90 coupe was in regular use from 1922 to 1934.
 A large battery provided electricity for the vehicle's electric motor.
 The car had a driving range of 70 to 100 miles between charges and a top speed of about 25 miles per...

 Hybrid automobiles improve fuel efficiency and reduce tailpipe emissions compared to standard internal combustion-powered cars.
 Hybrids use small internal combustion engines and battery-powered electric motors.
 Powerful computers and sophisticated software coordinate the smooth, seamless transfer of power between the two units.
 This Prius is one of Toyota's first-generation hybrids, introduced in the United States in 2000.

 Auto pioneer A.L.
-Riker built this electric tricycle in Brooklyn, NY in 1896.
+Riker built this electric tricycle in Brooklyn, New York, in 1896.
 Its tubular steel frame, wire wheels, and pneumatic tires are adapted from bicycle practice.
-Lead acid batteries are under the seat, and a 40-volt, one horsepower electric motor powered the rear wheel.
-Although quite successful at building electric vehicles, Riker sold his company after the turn of the 19th century, and became chief engineer of Locomobile, a builder...
+Lead-acid batteries are under the seat, and a 40-volt, one-horsepower electric motor powered the rear wheel.
+Although quite successful at building electric vehicles, Riker sold his company in 1900 and became chief engineer of Locomobile, a builder of high-quality...

 This was the most serious attempt to build an all-purpose electric car since the 1920s.
 General Motors built 1,117 cars between 1996 and 1999, leasing them to a loyal group that willingly adjusted to battery power's limitations.
 But GM concluded there were too few electric enthusiasts to support large-scale production and recalled all the cars by the end of 2003.
 EV1 users objected loudly, but to no avail.